IntersectMBO/plutus/doc/marlowe/tutorials/introducing-marlowe.rst

 -  `YouTube playlist: Marlowe: financial contracts on blockchain <https://www.youtube.com/playlist?list=PLqu19-ygE4ofUgGpslOs5zCr9Z6zCMibq>`_.
-   A general introduction to Marlowe from April 2020, updated in October
+   A general introduction to Marlowe from October 2020.
-   1. Some features of the Playground have been updated since then.
+   Some features of the Playground have been updated since then.